PatchworkMC/patchwork-patcher/README.md

 # Patchwork: Patcher

+Patchwork Patcher is a tool that lets you load Forge mods using Fabric.

+## How to use

+Patchwork as a project isn't really meant for regular use yet, it's still alpha/beta quality software.
+If you're adventurous you can compile the Patcher code from source and run it using Gradle.
+Once you've got it running it should be pretty simple to use.
+Put mods in the input folder, hit Patch, wait a bit, and then you can use the mod files in the output folder in your Fabric installation.

+Note that you need to have [Patchwork API](https://github.com/PatchworkMC/patchwork-api) in your `mods` folder as well.

+## Technical details

 Patchwork Patcher is a set of tools for transforming and patching Forge mod jars into jars that are directly loadable by Fabric Loader.
-It does the following things currently:
+It applies a bunch of transformations to Forge mods to make it easier to load them with Fabric, including but not limited to:

+* Rewriting the mod metadata so that Fabric can properly discover and load the Forge mods
-* Remaps Minecraft from official (proguard's obfuscated names) to srg (MCP's runtime mappings)
+* Remapping from Forge's runtime mappings (srg) to Fabric's runtime mappings (intermediary)

-* Remaps the mod jar from srg to official using Tiny Remapper with the srg minecraft jar on the classpath

-* Remaps the mod jar from official to intermediary using Tiny Remapper with the official minecraft jar on the classpath

-* Converts the Forge mods.toml manifest to a fabric.mod.json file

-* Converts @OnlyIn annotations to @Environment for Fabric

-* Strips @ObjectHolder annotations, removes the field's final modifiers, and creates Consumers that set the fields

-* Strips @Mod.EventBusSubscriber and @SubscribeEvent annotations and generates event handlers (that handle events) and event registrars (that register event handlers on behalf of a class)

-	* Non-static event handlers are not yet supported

-* Generates a class implementing ForgeInitializer that registers all the object holders and event registrars
-* 1.14.4 only.
-1.15 and 1.16 planned

-## Note on Patchwork API

-Patchwork Patcher generates jars that require a Fabric mod acting as a compatibility layer to run.
-[Patchwork API](https://github.com/PatchworkMC/patchwork-api) fulfills this role, most development will happen there.
+The resulting mod files require a Fabric mod acting as a compatibility layer to run.
+[Patchwork API](https://github.com/PatchworkMC/patchwork-api) currently fulfills this role, and most development will happen there.
+There is also work on a project currently called [Crabwork](https://github.com/PatchworkMC/crabwork) which hopes to fulfill a similar purpose without requiring nearly as much manual work.